 These ‘new teeth’ are maintained in much the same way as normal teeth.
 Specific brushing and flossing techniques will be taught.
 On your regular dental check ups the implants are to be reviewed.
 Good oral hygiene is required to ensure the long-term success of your implants.

-If the titanium fixtures have successfully integrated to the bone and are properly maintained, they should last for many years.
-However, just as you would expect conventional crowns, bridges and fillings to need occasional repairs or replacements during the course of their lifetime, your implant-supported teeth may also need similar maintenance.
+If titanium accessories are successfully integrated into the bone and are properly maintained, they should last for many years.
+However, just as you would expect conventional crowns, bridges and fillings to need occasional repairs or replacements during the course of their life, your implant-supported teeth may also require similar maintenance.

-The exact number of implants depends on the number and location of the missing teeth, volume and quality of the bone on the area.
-If you are missing one tooth, one implant is usually what will be required to replace it.
-Bigger gaps of two or three missing teeth do not necessarily require one implant per tooth.
-It may be possible to replace wider gaps with a smaller number of implants through an implant bridge.
+The exact number of implants depends on the number and location of the missing teeth, volume and quality of bone in the area.
+If a tooth is missing, usually an implant is what it will take to replace it.
+Larger gaps of two or three missing teeth do not necessarily require one implant per tooth.
+It may be possible to replace larger gaps with a smaller number of implants for the fixation of the necessary prostheses.